erica925/team-generation-project/README.md

 - Create a new folder called "main/resources" and copy the GUI.fxml file from src/main/resources and place it in the new folder
 - Create the jar file using the following command: jar cfm team-generation-project.jar Manifest.txt *.class *.dll main *.jar
 - Run the jar file using the following command: java --module-path "path to the java sdk lib folder" --add-modules javafx.controls,javafx.fxml,javafx.graphics,javafx.media -jar team-generation-project.jar
+- A window will open with checkboxes for each of the optimization criteria.
+Select each of the criteria you wish to use, select the group size, and select your input file.
+- Verify the output files containing the groups and the optimization summary

 Input file specifications:
 -